-- 1 cup peanut butter , creamy, fresh, no added oil, no added sugar
+- 1 cup Peanut Butter (Unsalted) - creamy, fresh, no added oil, no added sugar

-- Preheat oven to 180C (350 F).
-Using a pastry brush, brush some melted coconut oil all over a 9-inches round pie pan with removable bottom (this make it easier to unmold the crust especially if you bake it!).
+- Using a pastry brush, brush some melted coconut oil all over a 9-inch round pie pan with removable bottom (this makes it easier to unmold the crust, especially if you bake it!).
 Set aside.

-- In a large mixing bowl, add all almond flour, unsweetened cocoa powder, melted coconut oil and maple syrup.
+- In a large mixing bowl, add almond flour, unsweetened cocoa powder, melted coconut oil, maple syrup, and vanilla extract.

 - Use your hands to knead the ingredients together for about 90 seconds.
 Squeeze well all ingredients to bring them in contact and create a sticky pie dough.
-You don't have to form a ball as it is a press in crust but make sure the dough is consistent and sticky.
+You don't have to form a ball as it's a press-in crust but make sure the dough is consistent and sticky.

 - Bring the dough into the pan and press in the dough to cover the entire pan.
-Make sure you don't leave holes or it will crack in those areas when baked.
+Make sure you don't leave holes, or it will crack in those areas when baked.
 Use the back of a spoon to smooth the surface.
-I recommend you watch my recipe video below to see my technique to get the crust pretty in a second.
+I recommend watching my recipe video below to see my technique to get the crust pretty in a second.

-- Bake the crust for 15-20 minutes at 180C or freeze 10 minutes if you prefer your pie raw.
-Meanwhile prepare the peanut butter filling.
+- Bake the crust for 15-20 minutes at 180°C or freeze for 10 minutes if you prefer your pie raw.
+Meanwhile, prepare the peanut butter filling.

-- In a blender, add all the peanut butter filling ingredient.
-Blend on high speed until it form a thick sticky paste.
-If it is too thick and hard to blend, add a splash more coconut milk up to 1/4 cup.
+- In a blender, add all the peanut butter filling ingredients.
+Blend at high speed until it forms a thick sticky paste.
+If it is too thick and hard to blend, add a splash more of coconut milk up to 1/4 cup.
 Always blend between each addition.

-- If you bake the crust, remove pie from the oven and cool down for 15 minutes in the pan then push the removable bottom to release the pie crust easily.
-You may have to losen the sides of the crust with the tip of a sharp knife to make sure it unmold without breaking on the sides.
+- If you bake the crust, remove the pie from the oven and cool down for 15 minutes in the pan, then push the removable bottom to release the pie crust easily.
+You may have to loosen the sides of the crust with the tip of a sharp knife to make sure it unmold without breaking on the sides.

 - When the crust is at room temperature, pour the peanut butter filling into the pie crust.
-If you freeze the crust to make a no bake peanut butter pie, simply take the pie out of freezer and pour the filling immediately, that is ok if the crust is very cold.
+If you freeze the crust to make a no-bake peanut butter pie, take the pie out of the freezer and pour the filling immediately.
+That is ok if the crust is very cold.

 - Spread evenly the peanut butter filling onto the pie crust.

-- Store the pie in the fridge for up to 4 days in a cake box to avoid the top to dry out.
+- Store the pie in the fridge for up to 4 days in a cake box to prevent the top from drying out.

-- If you didn't bake the crust you can freeze the whole pie, or slices, in airtight container and defrost few hours before serving.
-Serve half frozen or cold.
+- If you didn't bake the crust, you can freeze the whole pie, or slices, in an airtight container and defrost for a few hours before serving.
+Serve half-frozen or cold.

-- Use monk fruit syrup if you are on keto vegan diet to decrease sugar and carbs
+- Use monk fruit syrup if you are on a keto vegan diet to decrease sugar and carbs.